Health Information Management and Technology Major - Bachelor of Science (BS)

 |HIMT 435||Data Communications and Computer Networks in Healthcare||3|

-All students must complete the general education, college core, major/minor, and university degree requirements in order to qualify for a degree.
+All students must complete the general education, major/minor, and university degree requirements in order to qualify for a degree.
 The easiest way to track all of these requirements is to refer to the Advisement Report (AR) found in the Student Information System (WINGS) Student Center.
 All enrolled students have access to the AR.

 Baccalaureate degree requirements